rootslab/syllabus/Readme.md

      * }
      *
      * NOTE:
+     *  - 'name' is the mix-in method name.
      *  - 'args' refers to the number of arguments expected by the command  mix-in
      *     function, not by the original Redis command.
      *  - 'sub' collects command direct child(ren) for commands like: OBJECT REFCOUNT.
+     *
      */
     , info : function ( String cmd ) : Object